WenyuZhang77/Final-Project-Proposal/Final-Project-Proposal.md

 Our intended final product should be a website that includes the crime reports for each of the five boroughs of NYC from 2006 to the present.

-From the reports, we want to see the yearly trends of crime rate in the whole city and specific areas respectively and do the prediction for the next few years.
+From the reports, we want to see the yearly trends of crime rate and the distribution of crime levels in the whole city and specific areas respectively and do the prediction for the next few years.

-We also want to see the distribution of local crime levels
+Moreover, counting the types of victims and the frequency of crime in different premises, and doing statistics on the time of day and the month of the year with the highest crime rate as well.

 ### The anticipated data sources